Great Wall of Lights: China’s sea power on Darwin’s doorstep

 The ship again was involved in suspicious fishing activity in 2019, this time in the western hemisphere, when it went dark for 80 hours as it was fishing along the edge of Peru’s exclusive economic zone.
 At the same time as the ship was offline, vessel movements were detected inside Peru’s waters, nighttime satellite data analyzed by Global Fishing Watch shows.

-Craig Loveridge, executive secretary of the SPRFMO, declined requests for interviews.
+Craig Loveridge, executive secretary of the SPRFMO, the inter-governmental fishing group, declined requests for interviews.
 But in an e-mail, he pointed out that it’s up to each member to take into account the history of fishing operators when deciding whether or not to authorize a vessel to fly its flag.

 To address concerns, several South American governments proposed at this year’s SPRFMO meeting a number of conservation measures already in place elsewhere.